meshplay/meshplay/docs/pages/guides/tutorials/exploring-kubernetes-cronjobs.md

 -->

-Use Meshery Playground to visualize the changes and observe the impact on the scheduled backups.
+Use Meshplay Playground to visualize the changes and observe the impact on the scheduled backups.

 #### 6. **Clean-Up:**
    - Delete the CronJob and application resources after completing the lab.